amf-paulinho/scriptdrop/README.md

 # Wrapping Up !
 ## It was Awesome

-This experience was very enriching in several aspects; I accepted this challenge with zero knowledge about Elixir / Phoenix and only theory about functional languages; the experience on this journey of just 7 days shows that we can learn and perform beyonde expectations if we leave our comfort zone challanging the fear of the unknow.
-For several years I have been putting myself in situations like this and I recommend everyone to do the same ins case you have the drive to grown in all aspects of your life; you will not regret it.
-Talking a bit about my personal thoughts: My ability to accept challenges in part is supported by my athlete and martial artist background and I believe that the most important in our challenges is the journey and not the destination.
-Happiness is not at the destination, but during the Journey thogh.
-Enjoy every step taken and live the moment; become the moment!
-I will use the oppotunity to thank you Ben and Even though I am very interested in this position for several aspects that I loved in the company and in the Position it self (now even more because Elixir/Phoenix), if I am not chosen one, I will still be very happy and thankfull.
-Today I feel comfortable adding Elixir / Phoenix to my resume without any hesitation and I am ready for more challanges.
+This experience was very enriching in several aspects; I accepted this challenge with zero knowledge about Elixir / Phoenix and only theory about functional languages; the experience on this journey of just 7 days shows that we can learn and perform beyond expectations if we leave our comfort zone challenging the fear of the unknown.
+For several years I have been putting myself in situations like this, and I recommend everyone to do the same in case you have the drive to grow in all aspects of your life; you will not regret it.
+Talking a bit about my personal thoughts: my ability to accept challenges in part is supported by my athlete and martial artist background, and I believe that the most important part in our challenges is the journey and not the destination.
+Happiness is not at the destination, but during the Journey.
+Enjoy every step and live in the moment; become the moment!
+I will use the opportunity to thank you, Ben.
+I am very interested in this position for several aspects that I love about the company and the position itself (now even more because Elixir/Phoenix).
+If I am not chosen, I will still be very happy and thankful.
+Today I feel comfortable adding Elixir / Phoenix to my resume without any hesitation and I am ready for more challenges.

 # System Login
 The system uses GitHub for Login.

-I already created 2 GitHub accounts for test both already linked with Pharmacy and Courier
+I already created 2 GitHub accounts for testing both already linked with Pharmacy and Courier

 * Pharmacy
   - login: scriptdrop.pharmacy@gmail.com